 - Telegram channel where Insider investors can eavesdrop on the principals’ chats on global trends, current events, and individual stock picks

-Capitalist Exploits doesn't publicly disclose all of its stock picks, so its exact historical performance is unknown.
-However, here are some recent stocks picks they've made and how those stocks have performed:
+Capitalist Exploits doesn’t publicly disclose its entire investment portfolio, so its exact historical performance is unknown.
+However, here are some recent stocks picks they’ve made and how those stocks have performed:

 |Nel Asa (NEL)||104%|